Vegetable Garden Problem Solving

 Whole plant yellow: lack of nitrogen: fertilize with fish/seaweed

-Plant dies after spraying: sunburn: some products make plants sun sensitive – read the label, don’t spray on hot, sunny day.
+Plant dies after spraying: sunburn: some products make plants sun sensitive – read the label, don’t spray any product on on hot, sunny day.

 Subscribe To Our Newsletter